-All these gestures of gratitude and generosity touched many inhabitants who thought they had only done their duty, as they would have done to their compatriots.
+All these gestures of gratitude and generosity touched the inhabitants who thought they had only done their duty, as they would have done to their kind.

-It's therefore a whole piece of collective Molene's memory that the visitor discovers in this museum.
-It is necessary to take the time to dwell on it, to read the documents it presents and eventually to acquire the works below that will prolong a memorable visit.
+It is therefore a huge chunk of Molene's memory that the visitor discovers in this museum.
+Take the time to dwell on it, read the documents provided and why not acquire the works below for further reading that will prolong a memorable visit.

-Journalists at the time and investigators talked about the "Green Stones" that appear on nautical charts.
-But the wreck, having sank quickly, lies far too far from these rocks.
-Molène's fishermen rather accuse from the shipwreck of a shallow rock that can be seen very well at low tide, without ever being discovered.
-This dangerous rock that does not appear on the maps is called by them Baz ar Melle Bihan ( Low of small joint).
+Journalists and investigators at the time and investigators talked about "Les Pierres vertes" rocks as the possible point of impact.
+This seems unlikely as the wreck sank quickly and lies too far from these rocks.
+The local fishermen favour a site closer to the coast on rocks in shallow water that, although below the surface, can be clearly seen at low tide.
+This dangerous rock that does not appear on the charts is known locally as Baz ar Melle Bihan ( Little joint).

 Thanks to Jean Maout, historian of Molène, for this clarification and his collaboration.

-We advise you to read on the island's website the page dedicated to the shipwreck of Drummond Castle.
+We advise you to read the page on the island's website dedicated to the shipwreck of The Drummond Castle.
 Drummond-Castle

 Written by Jean MAOUT after painstaking archival research, this extremely detailed page describes the disaster, the rescue of survivors, the burial of the bodies and the search for the wreck.

-The following books also tell the shipwreck :
+The following books also retell the story :